 Trench shoring is the process of bracing the walls of a trench to prevent collapse and cave-ins.
 It protects employees from the hazards of falling, rolling, or sliding materials.
 Do not confuse shoring with shielding.
 Shielding is designed to protect employees but not prevent cave-ins.
 Shoring does both.
 Protective systems, such as sloping and shoring, are not only necessary but required to keep your workers safe.
 No worker should be permitted in an unshored or unprotected excavation or trench no matter how compelling the reason.

 Your excavation project must include a “competent” person.
 Trenching and excavation work is dependent on specialized employees capable of identifying existing and predictable hazards and authorized to take prompt corrective measures to eliminate them.
 Ensure effective training is completed by an individual before he or she is designated a “competent” person on-site.
 Continual training with every employee involved on the project must go above and beyond.

-Trenching and excavation projects can change rapidly, so daily morning huddles and pre-shift inspections can provide effective protection against a variety of hazards.
+Trenching and excavation projects can change rapidly, so daily morning huddles and pre-shift inspections can effectively protect against various hazards.
 Whether your project will last two minutes or two weeks, remember it takes seconds for a cave-in to bury your employees under heavy soil.
 Join this year’s National Trench Stand Down campaign being held between June 18-23 and visit http://www.nuca.com/tssd for more details.